oneforawe/react-ts/README.md

 A to-do list for continuing development of this template:

-* Investigate whether these ESLint packages are still needed when stylistic is used (and with `react-scripts`, which seems to already have some):
-  `@typescript-eslint/eslint-plugin`, `@typescript-eslint/parser`, and
-  `eslint-plugin-react`
 * Investigate possibility of putting all config files into a `.config` folder.